 The bus ride takes 2 – 2.5 hours and is bumpy and crazy.
 The hike through the park forest and the volcano takes about 2 hours, the way down to Tibet point is 1.5h.
-Bus passes from there but raise your hand to stop it.
+Bus passes from there but you need to raise your hand to stop it.
 All the prices are per person.
-The volcano and all the views are totally worth the hike and the 14 USD you will spend for the whole day.
+The volcano and all the views are totally worth the hike and the 14 USD you will spend the whole day.
 An advice from us – just take in views and fresh air and let go!
-Everything has its own pace our there so don’t try to rush things and you’ll be amazed by the experience and the day!
+Everything has its own pace there so don’t try to rush things and you’ll be amazed by the experience and the day!

 Time to go

 It was a little road trip from Santa Ana to Copan Ruinas (the name of the town is Copan ruins, ruins are named Archaeological park).
-We stocked up with pupusas, sweets and magnets and almost forgot to report to immigration in Guatemala.
+We stocked up with pupusas, sweets, and magnets and almost forgot to report to immigration in Guatemala.
 Borders were so silent and chill that one could easily just travel from El Salvador to Honduras through Guatemala without being noticed.

 We still reported at all borders and immigration and had fun reading the Cyrillic letter on our passports.
 We also discussed how El Salvador could improve its online presence and attract travelers as it doesn’t fall below the qualities of any country in the area.
 Hope our feedback helped and ES will shine with its positive examples and happy stories.

-All Salvadorans we met were very friendly, nice and helpful.
+All the Salvadorans we met were very friendly, nice and helpful.
 Nobody was trying to rip us off, which was a relief after Guatemala.
-We would gladly spend time talking with strangers and acquaintances in ES, there is so much to learn about real life and real situation in the country.
+We would gladly spend time talking with strangers and acquaintances in ES, there is so much to learn about real life and the real situation in the country.

 We’re amazed by how people are trying to make the country a desirable tourist location, or just a place not to be skipped in any itinerary in Central America.
 Kudos and we’ll be helping this thing to happen faster as much as we can!